Catching the bus to Chandigarh ? Here's everything you need to know:

 Chandigarh's infrastructure is designed to facilitate smooth connectivity and transportation, both within the city and to other parts of India.
 This modern city's transport system caters to the needs of its residents and visitors, ensuring efficient and convenient travel.

-• Buses: Chandigarh Transport Undertaking (CTU) operates an extensive network of buses, covering the city and its suburbs.
+- Buses: Chandigarh Transport Undertaking (CTU) operates an extensive network of buses, covering the city and its suburbs.
 The buses are an economical and reliable mode of transportation for daily commuters.

-• Auto-rickshaws: Auto-rickshaws are available throughout Chandigarh and are a convenient option for shorter trips within the city.
+- Auto-rickshaws: Auto-rickshaws are available throughout Chandigarh and are a convenient option for shorter trips within the city.

-• Taxis and App-Based Services: Taxis, along with app-based services like Ola and Uber, provide another layer of convenience for residents and visitors, offering easy booking and comfortable rides.
+- Taxis and App-Based Services: Taxis, along with app-based services like Ola and Uber, provide another layer of convenience for residents and visitors, offering easy booking and comfortable rides.

-• Cycle-Friendly City: With dedicated cycle lanes in many parts of the city, Chandigarh encourages the use of bicycles as an eco-friendly mode of transport.
+- Cycle-Friendly City: With dedicated cycle lanes in many parts of the city, Chandigarh encourages the use of bicycles as an eco-friendly mode of transport.

-• Pedestrian-Friendly: The city is designed to be pedestrian-friendly, with wide sidewalks and green belts, making walking a pleasant and safe option for moving around.
+- Pedestrian-Friendly: The city is designed to be pedestrian-friendly, with wide sidewalks and green belts, making walking a pleasant and safe option for moving around.

-Exploring Chandigarh with FlixBus
+Bus Travel to Chandigarh with FlixBus

 FlixBus offers a convenient and affordable way to explore Chandigarh.
-With a network of comfortable buses and easy online booking through the FlixBus App, available for iOS and Android, traveling around Chandigarh and experiencing its unique blend of modernity and tradition becomes hassle-free and enjoyable.
+With a network of comfortable buses and easy online bus ticket booking through the FlixBus App, available for iOS and Android, traveling around Chandigarh and experiencing its unique blend of modernity and tradition becomes hassle-free and enjoyable.
 Whether you're visiting for business, tourism, or cultural exploration, FlixBus ensures a smooth and comfortable journey.